- Search The Registry

 - Creating Support

 Noah Ryder was born on this date in 1914.
-He was an African American conductor, singer and educator.
+He was a Black choral conductor, singer, and educator.

 From Nashville, TN., Noah Francis Ryder soon moved to Cincinnati, OH.
 There his stepmother and his father raised him.
-During this time he learned piano, other instruments, and African-American spirituals.
+He learned piano, other instruments, and African American spirituals during this time.
 Ryder played in his high school orchestra, formed a jazz ensemble, and in 1931 entered Hampton Institute.
 At Hampton, he studied performance, composition, and conducting with Nathaniel Dett and Clarence Cameron White.
 Ryder also formed a jazz group and a quartet known as the Deep River Boys.

 Dr. Darryl Taylor